maziac/DeZog/documentation/Usage.md

 Similar to WPMEM you can use ASSERTs in comments in the assembler sources.
 An ASSERT is translated by z80-debug into a breakpoints with an "inverted" condition.
-For all ASSERTs in your source code z80-debug will set the correspondent breakpoints automatically at startup.
+For all ASSERTs in your source code z80-debug can set the correspondent breakpoints automatically at startup.

 The ASSERT syntax is:

 ~~~
-; [.*] ASSERT var comparison expr [concat var comparison expr] [;.*]
+; [.*] ASSERT expr [;.*]
 ~~~
-with:
-- var: a variable, i.e. a register like A or HL
-- comparison: one of '<', '>', '==', '!=', '<=', '=>'.
-- expr: a mathematical expression that resolves into a constant
-- concat: one of '&&' or '||'
+'expr' is just like the expressions in [breakpoints](#vscode-breakpoint-conditions).

 Examples:
 ~~~
 ; ASSERT HL <= LBL_END+2
 ld a,b  ; Check that index is not too big ASSERT B < (MAX_COUNT+1)/2